Charu305/Multi-Doc-Assistant/README.md

 # 📚 Multi-Doc Assistant — RAG with Persistent User Memory

-> **A multi-document RAG application** that lets users upload and query multiple documents simultaneously — with **persistent user memory** that remembers preferences, past interactions, and context across sessions, containerised with Docker for deployment.
+> **A multi-document RAG application** that lets users upload and query multiple documents simultaneously — with **persistent user memory** that remembers preferences, past interactions, and context across sessions, served via a **FastAPI backend** and containerised with Docker for deployment.

 ---